 I don’t consider myself either extroverted or introverted.
 Even though I may be 49% extrovert and 51% introvert, I’m equally labeled an INTJ.
 Yet other’s with 99% introvert and 1% extrovert are still labelled INTJ’s.
 Superficially we have the same label, but psychologically we are entirely different.
 This is why I much prefer the Big 5 Personality traits, and their more balanced way of analyzing our personalities.

 I’m an Ambivert with 70 shades of Introvert and 30 shades of Extrovert!
 What are you?

-Take our Introvert, Ambivert or Extrovert Test to find out!
+You can take our Introvert, Ambivert or Extrovert Test?